jcolag/silver-bat-01-seeking-refuge/text/11-chase.md

 "Do you have any recommendations?"

 "Since you're asking, an electric fleet would be really nice."
-I really have to hope the jokes are because she's actually confident and not faking it so I don't panic.
+I really have to hope the jokes are because she's actually confident and not faking it, so I don't panic.
 "Short of that, the best bet is probably to call for help and get another transport down here before the authorities notice us and start getting suspicious."

 "All right.
 None of our communications equipment has the kind of range it'd take to call Central.
 What do you have?"